gosling-lang/gosling-docs/Data.md

 | end      | string | assign a field name of the end position of genomic intervals |

 ### BED
+Regular BED files can be pre-aggregated for the scalable data exploration.
+Find our more about this format at [HiGlass Docs](https://docs.higlass.io/data_preparation.html#bed-files).

 ```javascript
 {
   "tracks":[{